 GrafNav Lite is a simplified version of GrafNav.
 It contains all of the conversion and logging utilities, but only supports processing intervals of 1 second or lower.
-GrafNav Lite achieves accuracies of 5 to 20 cm even though it only includes float static initialization and does not support KAR.
+GrafNav Lite achieves accuracies of 5 to 20 cm even though it only includes float static initialization and does not support dual frequency data.